octobercms/docs/backend-lists.md

 <a name="column-types"></a>
 ## Available column types

 There are various column types that can be used for the **type** setting, these control how the list column is displayed.
+In addition to the native column types specified below, you may also [define custom column types](#custom-column-types).

 <style>
     .collection-method-list {